 3. Explain how your skill set and personality fit with the firm.
 Highlight why your skills and personality fit in with the specialisms and core values you have demonstrated knowledge of in the previous section.

-4. End your cover letter with any outstanding information.
+4. End your training contract cover letter with any outstanding information.
 If you have any gaps or poor grades on your CV, explain them here.
 Finish by highlighting your availability for training contract interviews.

 Your training contract CV is a vital part of your training contract application.
 It should display a list of your academic achievements, relevant law experience and interests.
 It should be concise and take up no more than two pages.

 1. Personal details

 Include your name, address, email address and phone number.

 Use this paragraph to highlight again why you are the best candidate for the job.
 Mention your skill set, work and extra curricular experiences and personal qualities.